kieranaston/rethink-flask-todo-app/README.md

 This way, the only time todos are retrieved from the database is when the page is refreshed.
 Adding, deleting, and toggling todos is dynamically rendered on the page.

-## If I had more time what would I change
+## If I had more time what would I change?

 In the future I would like to add unit testing to this project, as well as some more advanced features such as subtasks and reminders/forcing users to complete their tasks.